 Check with Your Vet

 Make sure your dog can safely handle the hike by checking in with your vet ahead of time.
-Too much physical activity too soon can do more harm than good.
+Too much physical activity for her fitness level can do more harm than good.
 And proper vaccinations can protect against unwanted health issues.

 1. Plan for Frequent Breaks

 Just like hiking with kids, frequent breaks go a long way – especially on hot days or trails with little shade.
 Too much too fast may leave you carrying your pup back down the path.

 2. Have Plenty of Water and Dog-Friendly Snacks

 Refuel with some snacks at the summit and along the trail.
 When you stop for your hiking snack break, have a treat ready for your dog too.